-195 countries and over 8000km of running later, Nick heads for his final marathon in Athens this weekend.
-We look at five highlights from his mammoth and inspiring trip.
+195 countries and over 8000km of running later, Nick completed his final marathon in Athens last weekend.
+We look at five highlights from his frankly ridiculous, world-beating challenge.

 1. Dashing through the snow

 With two years’ worth of expertly planned logistics, you would think an easy start would be factored in.
 However, for Nick’s very first marathon, he endured (and enjoyed) a literal breaking of the ice in the freezing Canadian winter.

 “Running in -25C in Toronto was a difficult one, but it was so unique, such a shock to the system and, most of all, such a lovely group of people.
 It really woke me up as to what the hell I was doing!
 I learned quickly to expect the unexpected.”

 Nick has run in a huge range of terrains and temperatures including highs of 60 degrees in Kuwait!

 Covering every corner of the globe, Nick has run in countries that many of us have never dreamed of visiting.
 Marathon 35 took Nick into North Korea for the Pyongyang Marathon –